 The Hammondal book continues to excite me.
 Work is a little slow due to health concerns (those who know me know: I'm currently blind in my left eye, have some brand-new kidney disease, hands are increasingly numb and semi-paralyzed, fallout from stress and heartbreak yadda yadda), but man even the slow work is just electrifying on this book.
 I haven't felt this hyper about a project since Treasures of a Slaver's Kingdom back in '07.

-I've also been getting a lot done on the Trusty GM articles (including spiffed-up versions of articles which started here), which will be a big, open-ended series but the first stack are all in a tight orbit around each other and while it's very, very challenging writing (a lot of the topics require some outrageous dance-steps to weave through redundancies and presumptions) it's also just energizing because it's me writing down the absolute core of myself as a roleplayer, as a GM, as a designer and as someone who just loves RPGs to tiny huggy bits.
+I've also been getting a lot done on a series of GMing articles (including spiffed-up versions of articles which started here), which will be a big, open-ended series but the first stack are all in a tight orbit around each other and while it's very, very challenging writing (a lot of the topics require some outrageous dance-steps to weave through redundancies and presumptions) it's also just energizing because it's me writing down the absolute core of myself as a roleplayer, as a GM, as a designer and as someone who just loves RPGs to tiny huggy bits.
 I'm also making solid tools for GMs to enjoy, and I love that stuff.

 Sandra and I have been digging the bounty of nerd culture so much lately.
 We were able to find a screening of the new Batman movie that only had a few other people in the theater (we're still being extra-cautious about Covid), and what a surprise that movie was!
 From the marketing I expected it to be mopey, gritty and self-serious, but that's a veneer it sheds very quickly.
 It's a downright warm take on the difference between a pissed-off vigilante and a hero, and it's an origin story for Batman becoming the heroic version of himself, instead of just the vigilante, and it's good stuff.
 Catwoman steals all the scenes she's in, then Carmine Falcone steals some more, but everyone's doing a good job.